What previous winners of the the awards say:

 Suzi Godson, MeeTwo

 Channel Lead at a Fintech based in Level39

-The 2018 Awards will be the third, with an impressive list of previous finalists, judges and ambassadors.
+The 2019 Awards will be the fourth, with an impressive list of previous finalists, judges and ambassadors.

 Press coverage from previous years